BereketAbera/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## LS -lan
 LS -lan: is a command to print all contents including hidden files with group and user ids

+## MKDIR
+MKDIR: is a command to create new directories